bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 00:28:04

-Well, yes, what I mean is that if the coordinator, one coordinator that is coordinating this knapsack-transaction, right?
+Well, yes, what I mean is that if the coordinator, one coordinator that is coordinating this knapsack transaction, right?
 If everybody uses the same fee rate, even the inputs are bigger than the outputs, so they pay more fee.
-If they pay proportional to their transactions, I can find the the sub-transactions, the partitions and check if the fee paid matches the sum transaction transaction or not.
+If they pay proportional to their transactions, I can find the the sub-transactions, the partitions and check if the fee paid matches the sum transaction or not.
 So it is a strong clue for the chain analyzer.
 So do you have, Felix, any idea how to handle this?
 What can we do?